Siding stains like those shown below are common in Minnesota. This usually happens to homes with vinyl, hardboard, or wood siding.

 Unbalanced Ductwork

 Unbalanced HVAC ductwork can cause pressure problems.
-Leaky or excessive return openings in the basement can put the basement under negative pressure, while the upper levels are put under positive pressure.
-As I mentioned in my blog post on frost in the attic, one simple test to find out if your basement “sucks” is to position a door to the basement about 1″ away from being closed, then turn the furnace fan on.
+Leaky or excessive return openings in the basement can create negative pressure in the basement, while the upper levels are under positive pressure.
+As I mentioned in my blog post on frost in the attic, one simple test to find out if your basement “sucks” is to position a door to the basement about 1″ away from being closed, then turn on the furnace fan.
 If the door closes by itself, it’s an obvious sign that the ductwork is not properly balanced.

-There are more factors than these, but these are a few of the most obvious ones.
-If a home has never had stains on the siding in the past but stains recently started showing up, you’re probably scratching your head wondering why, right?
-The simple answer is that something changed, and the most likely change was that you decreased the ventilation in your home by accident.
+There are more factors than these, but these are the most obvious.
+If a home has never had stains on the siding in the past but stains have recently started showing up, you’re probably scratching your head, wondering why, right?
+The simple answer is that something changed, and the most likely cause was that you accidentally decreased the ventilation in your home.

 Turning off or disabling an HRV (air exchanger) would be an extremely obvious example, but that’s a little too “on the nose”.
 If that happened, you already know what you did.
-A far more likely but less obvious cause for decreased ventilation in a home would be replacing an older 80% efficient furnace with a new high-efficiency, sealed combustion furnace.
-That will make for a major unintended change in ventilation; check out my blog post from over five years ago on that topic: New High Efficiency Furnace, New Moisture Problem.
+A far more likely but less obvious cause of decreased ventilation in a home would be replacing an older 80% efficient furnace with a new high-efficiency, sealed-combustion furnace.
+That will cause a major unintended change in ventilation; check out my blog post on that topic: New High-Efficiency Furnace, New Moisture Problem.

-Another common cause of decreased ventilation is having air sealing performed in the home – especially in the attic.
+Another common cause of decreased ventilation is having air sealing performed in the home, especially in the attic.
 Attic air leaks are also known as attic bypasses.
-This is actually something that is now required by law in Minnesota when having attic insulation added: Minnesota Department of Commerce: “Beware the Insulation Contractor Who Does Not Include Air Sealing”.
-When these air leaks are sealed, less air leaves the home, so less air enters the home.
-That means a decrease in ventilation, which means new problems will probably show up… such as stains at the siding.
+Air sealing is required by law in Minnesota when adding attic insulation: Minnesota Department of Commerce: “Beware the Insulation Contractor Who Does Not Include Air Sealing”.
+When these air leaks are sealed, less air leaves the home, so less air enters.
+That means a decrease in ventilation, which can lead to new problems… such as stains on the siding.

 November 11, 2014, 5:49 am